NSGYRichland/Neuro-Oncology-Outcomes-Registry/README.md

 TESTING:

-To run behavioral test:
+To run behavioral and unit tests:

 	1) Download Visual Studios Community 2017 from the Visual Studios website

 	2) Download the project from Github and open it in Vs

-	3) Install the following nuget packages by clicking on the "UnitTestProect1" project and scrolling to "Manage Nuget Packages" in the list:
+	3) Install the following nuget packages in the "UnitTestProjct1" project by right clicking on the UnitTestProject1 to select "Manage Nuget Packages" from thr dropdown menu:
 	**This is the most friendly method**

 		-NUnit